rliota/JSCompile/README.md

 JSCompile
 =========

-JSCompile is a tool for packaging disparate JavaScript files into one consolidated page.
+JSCompile is a tool for packaging disparate JavaScript files into one consolidated initialization function.
 It allows you to define resource requirements inside comments with the @import annotation, enabling you to organize the build process declarative dependencies.
-Additionally, it provides namespace object instantiation in the process of pulling together all of your javascript files together (to match the directories the compiler has traversed.)
+Additionally, it provides namespace object instantiation in the process of pulling together all of your javascript files (to match the directories the compiler has traversed.)

 Given a directory map for a project of
 <br/>tfa